niraljp/getting-started/en/accounts/README.md

-## Adding a New Chat Platform to Sameroom
+## Adding a New Chat Account to Sameroom

-Click on your platform below and follow the instructions on the page to add the platform to your Sameroom account.
+Click on your platform below and follow the instructions on the page to add a new chat account to your Sameroom account.

 [IRC](/getting-started/en/add-account/irc)
 [Campfire](/getting-started/en/add-account/campfire)